jianguyuxing/TbEinkSuperFlushTurbo/README_EN.md

    - `PixelDelta`: Sensitivity threshold for pixel color differences (2-25)
    - `PollInterval`: Screen capture interval in milliseconds (200-5000)
    - `TileSize`: Size of detection blocks in pixels (8-64)
-   - `ScreenIndex`: Target monitor index for multi-monitor setups (0 for primary)
    - `ToggleHotkey`: Virtual key code for the toggle hotkey (117 = F6)

 If this file doesn't exist, the application will create it with default values on first run.